MicrosoftDocs/dynamics365smb-docs/business-central/includes/report-9-scenario-include.md

-View a snapshot of your chart of accounts at a given point to check the debit and credit net change and closing balance compared to the budget.
+To check the debit and credit net change and closing balance compared to the budget, view a snapshot of your chart of accounts at a given point.